ptvan/ptvan.github.io/_posts/2020-01-20-neural-networks.md

 Tool use itself can be implemented in multiple ways: **Retrieval-Augmented Generation** (RAG) and **Cache-Augmented Generation** (CAG), optimizing for data freshness or latency, respectively.

-### Implementation
+### Running neural networks

 Because they require enormous investments of time, technical expertise and [electrical energy](https://cacm.acm.org/blogcacm/the-energy-footprint-of-humans-and-large-language-models/) to train and run, commercial LLMs are closed-source and operate on a subscription model.
 Their large size also means these commercial LLMs are cloud-hosted.
-However, smaller open-source models (still on the order of billions of parameters) can be obtained and run locally for free, such as through [Ollama](https://ollama.com/search).
+However, smaller open-source models (still on the order of billions of parameters) can be obtained and run locally for free, using tools such as [LM Studio](https://lmstudio.ai/), [Ollama](https://ollama.com/search) or [vLLM](https://github.com/vllm-project/vllm).

+### Evaluating neural network performance

+As decision systems, neural networks that perform a narrow, well-defined task like text classification can be evaluated using traditional metrics like accuracy, ROC, _etc_.
+However, as both neural networks and their tasks become more complex, culminating in general purpose LLMs like ChatGPT, it's important to note that benchmarking them present several unique issues.

+First, because AIs can perform so many tasks, there exists many benchmarks (200 by [one count](https://www.evidentlyai.com/llm-evaluation-benchmarks-datasets)).
+Choosing one (or more) of these benchmarks to characterize overall "performance" can be tricky.

+Second, AIs raise some serious privacy and safety concerns, particularly around [fully autonomous agents](https://arxiv.org/pdf/2502.02649) that motivated separate _safety benchmarks_, testing the AI's susceptibility to illegal, harmful or false information.

+Third, AIs are created to solve then optimize solutions to the problems we pose to them.
+As a result, sometimes benchmark performance becomes the problem that AIs solve, analogous to students studying to pass standardized tests rather than actually understanding their coursework.
+In the worst cases, much like these students, AIs can perform well on tests then fail to replicate good performance when [deployed to solve new problems](https://www.youtube.com/watch?v=d5EltXhbcfA).

 *_Vlogging on YouTube as [3Blue1Brown](https://en.wikipedia.org/wiki/3Blue1Brown), Sanderson has an excellent series where he [explained math concepts visually](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).